linode/docs/docs/quick-answers/linux/how-to-install-fish.md

 	fish: for ((k=1; k<=10; ++k)); do echo $k; done
 	                             ^

-Using `bash -c`, you can take that same script and run it without leaving Fish.
+Using `bash -c`, you can take that same script as a string and run it without leaving Fish.

 ![fish_script](/docs/assets/fish/fish_script.png)

 ### Next Steps

-The best way to learn Fish, is to use it.
+The best way to learn Fish is to use it.
 Fish is designed with **The Law Of Discoverability** in mind

 	A program should be designed to make its features as easy as possible to discover for the user.
 	Rationale: A program whose features are discoverable turns a new user into an expert in a shorter span of time, since the user will become an expert on the program simply by using it.

-Check out the links in the More Information section, pick something and go.
+Check out the links in the More Information section.